^

 18 May 2024, 11:37

-The study's first author, Saumey Jain, says the platform could improve and reduce the cost of cell therapy by making the cells more easily compatible and accepted by the patient's body.
-The study was published in Advanced Science by scientists from the Royal Institute of Technology KTH.
+The first author of the study, Saumya Jain, says the platform could improve and reduce the cost of cell therapy by making cells more compatible and accepted by the patient's body.
+The study was published in the journal Advanced Science by scientists from KTH Royal Institute of Technology.

 Neural stem cells differentiated using a microfluidic platform.
 Photo: KTH Royal Institute of Technology

-b) Overview of the process of reprogramming somatic cells into iPSCs on microfluidic devices and plates using mRNA transfection.
+B) Overview of the reprogramming process of somatic cells into iPSCs on microfluidic devices and plates using mRNA transfection.

 Source: Advanced Science (2024).
 DOI: 10.1002/advs.202401859

-Scientists from the Karolinska Institutet and Lund University also took part in the study, collaborating in the IndiCell consortium.
+The study also involved scientists from Karolinska Institutet and Lund University, collaborating in the IndiCell consortium.

 You are reporting a typo in the following text: